DevL0rd/SkyNX/README.md

  * Use Analog sticks and triggers to control mouse
  * Use gyro to control mouse like a Wii remote.
  * Built in Nvidia encoding for low latency.
+ * Built in AMD encoding for low latency.
+ * Built in Intel encoding for low latency.
  * Automatically sets desktop resolution for max performance.
 (Optional)
  * Optionally disable video  to use the JoyCons as remotes on PC!
  * Optionally disable audio.